RyanNgCT/CS2030/W7Lect/README.md

 	- every level of invariance needs to be resolved, hence we need to have something like this.

 Thus, the appropriate method signature should look something like:
-- to resolve both levels of invariances.
+- to resolve both levels of invariances $\implies$ need to have the wildcards for each of the "layers"
 ```java
 <R> Maybe<R> flatMap(Function <? super T, ? extends Optional<? extends R>> mapper){
 ...